 Establishes the College of Pharmacists; which regulates and licenses pharmacists.
-This Act sets the duties for pharmacists as well as rules relating to dispensing of prescription medications in the province.
+The Act sets the standards that pharmacists must follow to protect the health and safety of persons using prescribed drugs, the duties for pharmacists as well as rules relating to dispensing of prescription medications in the province.
+It provides specific bylaws for community pharmacies, hospital pharmacies, and residential care pharmacy services.